guruvyasa/A-Quick-Java-Primer/interfaces.md

 * Your class can implement more than one interface, so the implements keyword is followed by a comma-separated list of the interfaces implemented by the class.
 Eg. ```class MyButton implements Clickable,Moveable{...}```
 * By convention, the implements clause follows the extends clause, if there is one.
 Eg. ```class MyButton extends View implements Clickable,Moveable{...}```

 Let us continue the example of Employees.
-Suppost we want to sort the employees based on their salary.
+Suppose we want to sort the employees based on their salary.
 We can do this in multiple ways, one is to use the Comparator interface,
 ```
 import java.util.*;
 public class EmployeeSort{